deeplearning4j/deeplearning4j-docs/glossary.md

 Affine is a fancy word for a fully connected layer in a neural network.
 "Fully connected" means that all the nodes of one layer connect to all the nodes of the subsequent layer.
 A restricted Boltzmann machine, for example, is a fully connected layer.
 Convolutional networks use affine layers interspersed with both their namesake convolutional layers (which create feature maps based on convolutions) and downsampling layers, which throw out a lot of data and only keep the maximum value.
 "Affine" derives from the Latin `affinis`, which means bordering or connected with.
 Each connection, in an affine layer, is a passage whereby input is multiplied by a weight and added to a bias before it accumulates with all other inputs at a given node, the sum of which is then passed through an activation function: e.g. `output = activation(weight*input+bias)`, or `y = f(w*x+b)`.

 ### <a name="alex">AlexNet</a>
 AlexNet is a deep convolutional network named after Alex Krizhevsky, a former student of Geoff Hinton's at the University of Toronto, now at Google.
 AlexNet was used to win ILSVRC 2012, and foretold a wave of deep convolutional networks that would set new records in image recognition.
 AlexNet is now a standard architecture: it contains five convolutional layers, three of which are followed by max-pooling (downsampling) layers, two fully connected (affine) layers -- all of which ends in a softmax layer.
-Here is [Deeplearning4j's implementation of AlexNet](https://github.com/deeplearning4j/ImageNet-Example/blob/master/src/main/java/imagenet/Models/AlexNet.java).

 * [AlexNet Example in Deeplearning4j](https://github.com/deeplearning4j/deeplearning4j/blob/master/deeplearning4j/deeplearning4j-zoo/src/main/java/org/deeplearning4j/zoo/model/AlexNet.java)
 * [ImageNet Classification with Deep Convolutional Neural Networks](http://papers.nips.cc/paper/4824-imagenet-classification-with-deep-convolutional-neural-networks.pdf)